pip-webui/pip-webui-test/README.md

 ![](https://img.shields.io/badge/license-MIT-blue.svg)

-This module provides primitives for testing across all Pip.WebUI projects:
+Automated testing in web applications often requires to mock RESTful calls and substitude server data with predictable test databases.
+Pip.WebUI.Test modules contains data generators and mocked REST resources that used across all Pip.WebUI modules.
+They also used in Pip.WebUI samples and can help in testing final applications.

-* Random data generators
+## Test data generators

-* Resource mocks for standard REST API supported by Pip.WebUI connected controls
+Todo: Add code snippet to demonstrate use of data generators

-* Resource mocks for sample REST API used in tests and samples
+## Mocks for REST resources

-TBD: Add samples to demonstrate how to use mocks and data generators
+Todo: Add code snippet to demonstrate use of mocked rest resources (how to plug standard and custom resources).

 ## Learn more about the module